![]() |

 of the members of Story Of The Year, it is certainly a cause Russell

 himself holds very close to his heart.
-How big a part does animal rights play in the band?
-"A pretty

 small part.
 I'm the only vegan or vegetarian so it's kinda hard.
 I hang